Haven’t read part 1 yet? You really need to or you won’t know the characters in the tale I’m about to finish telling.

 After the wedding ended, we didn’t know we were supposed to stay for the group photos so sadly we missed that opportunity.
 After giving our wishes to the bride and groom and their family we jammed out for masala dosas at a hotel in the town down the street from our lodging and enjoyed the last few minutes of Nick dressed up as like a Maharaja and me in my sari.
 We tried to order cocktails with lunch but their bar didn’t open til the evening so we stopped the car in front of a local hole-in-the-wall liquor shop and bought what we later guessed was some sort of moonshine rum as a half dozen half-drunk guys stared at the white lady in a bright pink sari buying hooch!
 It was funny until they sent me down a bit of a dark twenty five foot hallway to the back to buy the mixers but in the end, aside from 20 guys back there stopping to stare, it all turned out great.
 Cheap too!
 Although the hangovers we had later explained the cheap price and we paid dearly in the end.

 That afternoon we did some sightseeing and shopping around the village, with Nick back in his normal clothes and me in my only salwar kameez.
 As we walked around people would literally stop their motorbike or car or stand still to check us out, it was pretty strange and gave us a small glimpse into how it must feel to be famous.
-We couldn’t do anything without onlookers taking in our every move.
+I’m actually quite surprised that no one had a motor cycle accident, as the people who were stopping and pulling over were driving like morons!
+I wouldn’t be surprised if more people have had an accident than those that haven’t.
+Anyway, enough of my rant, haha.
+It was quite surreal, we couldn’t do anything without onlookers taking in our every move.
 In fact, we even had people inviting us into their homes just to talk to us or snap a photo with us!
 At one point, we were just around the corner from T’s house and this girl came running over to us from across the street.
 She introduced herself and invited us home with her and I said no but thank you that we were in a hurry but Nick thought it would be fun so he talked me into it.
 She was so happy she ushered us across the street and into her house, introduced us to her Mom and told us to stay put as she dashed back out the door … to return less than a minute later running in with orange soda!
 That village loves orange soda, let me tell you!
 She handed us tennis rackets that were really mosquito zappers because they were all around and starts telling us about them and asking about us.
 When I said I worked at a BPO company she asked if I could get her a job when she finished school and invited us back for a weekend trip.
 It was very cute.
 But I made the mistake of giving her my mobile number instead of just my email ID and by the time we reached Bangalore that night she had called or sms’d 15-20 times…and continues to call periodically or send me invites to come stay for the weekend.

 Before we started back for Bangalore we were able to walk in the procession with the bride and groom for a while.
 The band was there and our group was loud and proud!
 The clown and other performers were there so when we stopped in front of people’s homes they entertained them.
 I know from T that they all carried on until the wee hours and later there was a horse and buggy that was added in.
 I have to say I was super impressed since none of them had slept a full night’s sleep in DAYS.
 I would have been downing Red Bulls every hour but Indians have massive stamina around wedding time!